polius/meteornext-docs/docs/guides/profile.md

 ![alt text](../../assets/profile/profile-mfa-2fa.png "Profile - MFA 2FA")

 If the code was successful, you will see a message telling that `The MFA is currently enabled`.
-At this point you can close the dialog or click the `Disable MFA` to disable this multifactor authentication.
+At this point, you can close the dialog or click the `Disable MFA` to disable this multifactor authentication.

 ![alt text](../../assets/profile/profile-mfa-2fa-active.png "Profile - MFA 2FA Active")